Michigan vs. Florida College Basketball BetMGM Promo Codes, Predictions & Picks - December 19

 - Computer Predicted Total: 156.6

-Michigan has compiled a 4-6-0 record against the spread this season, while Florida is 3-6-0.
-The Wolverines are 8-2-0 and the Gators are 7-3-0 in terms of hitting the over.
+Michigan's record against the spread this season is 4-6-0, while Florida's is 3-6-0.
+In terms of hitting the over, games involving the Wolverines are 8-2-0 and the Gators are 7-3-0.

 Bet on this or any college basketball matchup at BetMGM